-- When they do happen, try to stay calm and remove yourself from the situation to prevent things from escalating.
+Remove yourself from the situation to prevent things from escalating.
 For example, move into another room or go for a walk.

-- Create a schedule.
 To help prevent squabbles over who can watch their programme on the TV or whose turn it is on the Xbox, create a family schedule.
 You can map out time for school, chores, dinner, fun stuff and who has access to the TV remote!

-- Talk to your child.
 Ask your child what they think would help the family to avoid arguments.
 It will feel positive for them to be able to input, and what they say may surprise you!

-- Give each other space where possible and make sure that you take some “me time”.
+Try to make sure that you take some "me time".
 It can be difficult to find time for yourself on days where you are home-schooling, entertaining your children and keeping up with household chores or your own work.
 It is more important than ever, however, that you do factor in time for yourself so you can escape a little and take care of you.
 Whether it’s soaking in the bath, going for a run or lying on your bed listening to your favourite song!